-Information, Hotels, Accommodation guide for staying in the town of Lanjaron, Alpujarras
+Information, Hotels, Accommodation links and guide for staying in the town of Lanjaron, Alpujarras

 We have lived here permanently in the spa town of Lanjaron since 2002.
 The town is very friendly, very spanish, and not as "touristy" as some of the other Alpujarras towns.
 The World Health Organization has recognized Lanjaron as one of the places with the greatest longevity on the planet.
 It is indeed the quality of its waters - together with the climate, the pure mountain air and the Mediterranean diet - that allows many of its citizens to live more than one hundred years.